 Carthage student Celena Allen ’23 understands the significance of being a first-gen student.
 “Being the first in my family to attend college means a lot to me,” she states.
 “I’m happy to have the opportunity to further my education and create a better life for myself in the future.”

-All first-gen students get an exclusive introduction to the campus.
+All first-gen students are offered an exclusive introduction to the campus.
 Carthage offers First in the Family (FIF), a pre-orientation program for first-gen students to help with their transition into college.
-During this three-day event, new students get the opportunity to connect with other first-gen students — old and new — meet their first-year advisors, and receive important information.
+During this three-day event, new students get the opportunity to connect with other first-gen students — old and new — meet their student success advisor, and receive important information.

 Esteban Machado ’22 was one of the many students who took advantage of the FIF Program.
 “FIF gave me numerous tips and advice on how to transition to college life.
 I got to meet a handful of peers in my class that shared the same trait, being a first-gen. FIF had many events in which upperclassmen came and gave us tips on how to succeed in classes and gave us advice on what to do and what not to do when it came to getting good grades.”